carlosrabelo/karoo/README.md

 - `proxy.client_idle_ms` – disconnect idle miners after the configured period.
 - `compat.strict_broadcast` – when `false`, forwards unknown `mining.*` methods unchanged.
 - `vardiff.enabled` – enables the per-worker difficulty controller.
+- `http.listen` – HTTP status listener (set empty string to disable).

+### HTTP API
+- `GET /healthz` – liveness probe that returns `ok` when the process is running.
+- `GET /status` – JSON payload with upstream connection flags, extranonce info, VarDiff stats, rate-limit counters, and every connected client with accepted/rejected shares.
+Useful for dashboards and watchdogs.

+### Connecting Miners
+1. Configure your miners to use the Karoo host/port as their Stratum pool.
+2. Set the worker name to anything meaningful (Karoo keeps the worker suffix and rewrites the upstream user).
+3. Maintain the same password you configured under `upstream.pass` unless your pool requires per-worker passwords.
+4. Watch the Karoo logs: every accepted or rejected share is accounted and rolled up in the periodic report.

+### Deployment Shortcuts
+- `make docker` builds the container image described in `deploy/docker`.
+- `make systemd` installs the unit file from `deploy/systemd` (requires sudo).
+- `deploy/k8s` contains namespaced manifests for Kubernetes clusters.

 ## Security